domax/email-bridge/README.md

 The invocation w/o arguments will show an error that proper configuration file is required.
-Just in case - you can get the short help about supported command line argument by specifying `-h` option:
+Just in case - you can get the short help about supported command line arguments by specifying `-h` option:

     $ java -jar target/email-bridge-X.X.X-standalone.jar -h

 ### Notices ###

-On some Windows hosts in case if application is ran from Cygwin it works but very slow - looks like there are some flaws in Cygwin Java threads management.
+On some Windows hosts in case if application is ran from Cygwin it works, but very slow - looks like there are some flaws in Cygwin Java threads management.
 So, if you stuck with it - run application in `cmd.exe` tool instead.